 These charges are often covered under your homeowner insurance.
 Make sure to check with your insurance agent before you contract your panel removal.

 It’s Harder To Sell a San Antonio, Texas Home With Leased Solar Panels

 Another issue that comes with leasing instead of buying solar panels is the sell of your home.
 Most people don’t plan on selling their home when they purchase solar, but life happens.

 If you have purchased your solar array, it will increase the value of your home.
 How much of that increase is dependent on your area and the age and quality of your solar array.
 When you lease, however, you don’t own the panels and therefore they are not included in your appraisal.

 Homeowners with leased panels need to find a buyer that is willing to take on the lease.
 If they can’t find a buyer willing to take on the lease, they will have to buy out the lease.

 Unfortunately, homeowners end up taking a loss when they buy out their solar lease.
 It can also be a bit of a pain to get the panels removed if you terminate your lease early.

 Unfortunately, this is only the beginning of leased solar panel complications.
 Often their contracts have fine print that the customer isn’t made aware of.

-Because you don’t own the system you don’t have control over the elements that go into product quality.
+Because you don’t own the system, you don’t have control over the elements that go into product quality.
 Their free maintenance normally isn’t regular and so you have to call them to get anything done.
-And it can be difficult to add solar panels or backup to your home after entering into a solar lease.
+It can be difficult to add solar panels or battery backup to your home after entering into a solar lease.